Infrastructure Australia is an independent statutory body with a mandate to prioritise and progress nationally significant infrastructure.

 The Australian Infrastructure Plan (the Plan), released on 17 February 2016, is Australia's first ever 15-year rolling infrastructure plan.
 Developed following consultation on the Australian Infrastructure Audit, the Plan recommends fundamental changes to way we plan, fund, deliver and use our infrastructure through reforming the funding and operation of transport infrastructure, completing the national electricity market, improving the quality and competiveness of the water sector and delivering a telecommunications network that responds to user demand.

 In addition to our work on the audits and plans, Infrastructure Australia also has responsibility to determine which nationally significant projects should be on the Infrastructure Priority List.
 This is a rigorous prioritisation process that ensures there is a highly credible pipeline of nationally significant infrastructure projects.
-The latest Infrastructure Priority List was delivered on 17 February 2016 alongside the Plan and will be updated as required.
+The latest Infrastructure Priority List PDF: 5247 KB was delivered on 25 February 2017.

 For more detailed information on our role, see: